github/rest-api-docs-md/repos/{owner}/{repo}/actions/workflows/{workflow_id}/runs/get.md

 - `exclude_pull_requests` (boolean): If `true` pull requests are omitted from the response (empty array).
 - `check_suite_id` (integer): Returns workflow runs with the `check_suite_id` that you specify.
 - `head_sha` (string): Only returns workflow runs that are associated with the specified `head_sha`.

+## Operation Description

+List all workflow runs for a workflow.
+You can replace `workflow_id` with the workflow file name.
+For example, you could use `main.yaml`.
+You can use parameters to narrow the list of results.
+For more information about using parameters, see [Parameters](https://docs.github.com/rest/guides/getting-started-with-the-rest-api#parameters).

+Anyone with read access to the repository can use this endpoint

+OAuth app tokens and personal access tokens (classic) need the `repo` scope to use this endpoint with a private repository.